 One business development strategy that will always harvest results is to fulfill a need for the person you’re trying to gain something from.
 Regardless of what it is (an introduction, a recommendation, a referral, expanding your current work, or gaining new business or a new client), your only focus and approach should be that of a giver, not a taker.
 Members who grow their businesses from group relationships do so because they focus on giving referrals, as opposed to seeking referrals.

 The “giving” doesn’t always have to be a referral.
 It can be a recommendation, a solution to a problem or a shared idea.
 The law of reciprocity will always work because the receiver naturally wants to return your “gift” in kind.

 Other best practices of professional networking are obvious: Attend your group meetings regularly and participate actively.
 Consider providing educational training and thought leadership to the group as well as serving on leadership committees or boards.

 The benefits of a professional referral network are far-reaching.
 Winning one new matter or client will pay for your membership.
 There is also more juice for the squeeze, since the time you commit to membership is actually minimal compared to other business development activities, especially those that involve cold networking, such as sending unsolicited emails or social media invitations.
 You also enhance your own value to your clients because you have an ever-expanding network of trusted advisors and referrals to tap into.

 In a world where you should never underestimate the power of a relationship, professional networking and referral groups will play a key role in the number and quality of relationships you cultivate.
-As long as opportunities to meet in person remain limited, these resources will only increase in value for everyone.

 This article originally appeared online for The National Law Review on April 15, 2021.